DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/shape-data-data-bindings/conditionally-change-a-bands-visibility-data-binding.md

 1. Create formatting rule(s).

 	- Select a report and click its smart tag.
-In the invoked actions list, click the ellipsis button for the **FormattingRules** property.
+In the invoked actions list, click the **FormattingRules** property's ellipsis button.

 		![how-to-conditionally-change-band-visibility-1](../../../../../images/how-to-conditionally-change-band-visibility-124975.png)